deepset-ai/haystack-home/content/blog/build-complex-pipelines-with-multiplexer/index.md

 > 💡 *Do you want to see the code in action?
 Check out Tutorial __: [Managing Pipeline inputs with Multiplexer](#)*

-If you've ever build a Haystack pipeline with more than 3-4 components, you probably noticed an annoying problem: the number of inputs to pass to the `run()` method of the pipeline seems to grow endlessly.
+If you've ever built a Haystack pipeline with more than 3-4 components, you probably noticed an annoying problem: the number of inputs to pass to the `run()` method of the pipeline seems to grow endlessly.
 New components take some of their input from the other components of a pipeline, but many of them also require additional input from the user.
 As a result, the dictionary input of `pipeline.run()` grows and grows until it becomes very repetitive.

 One common example of this problem is **hybrid search pipelines**, like this one: